-Effective from the first guarter of 2019, UBS AG refined the presentation of dividend income and expense.
+1 Effective from the first quarter of 2019, UBS AG refined the presentation of dividend income and expense.
 This resulted in a reclassification of dividends from Interest income (expense) from financial instruments measured at fair value through profit or loss into Other net income from financial instruments measured at fair value through profit or loss (prior to 1 January 2019: Other net income from fair value changes on financial instruments).
 Net Interest Income and Other net income from financial instruments measured at fair value through profit or loss for the period ending 30.09.2018 have been restated.

-As reflected in the Annual Report 2018, the balance sheet figures under the column 31.12.2016 are as of 1.1.2017 for comparison purposes due to the adoption of IFRS 9, which was effective 1.1.2018.
-This amount has been translated from the audited financials of the Annual Report 2017, which was reported in Swiss francs, into US dollars at closing exchange rates prevailing on the balance sheet date.
+2 As reflected in the Annual Report 2018, the balance sheet figures under the column 31.12.2016 are as of 1.1.2017 for comparison purposes due to the adoption of IFRS 9, which was effective 1.1.2018.
+3 This amount has been translated from the audited financials of the Annual Report 2017, which was reported in Swiss francs, into US